-- Rotavirus infection is a viral infection acquired primarily through fecal-oral transmission (direct or indirect) and aerosolized respiratory droplets.
+- Rotavirus infection is a viral infection, occurring worldwide, acquired primarily through fecal-oral transmission, contact with contaminated objects, and inhalation of infected aerosolized respiratory droplets.

-- Risk is highest for all young children (5 years and younger) everywhere and for adult travelers going to developing countries with poor sanitation.
+- Risk is increased for children younger than 5 years worldwide and for adult travelers going to developing countries with poor sanitation.

-- Symptoms vary depending on whether the infections is the first infection (severe) or a reinfection (mild) and include fever, vomiting, and explosive, watery diarrhea; however, rotavirus infection can also be symptom free.
+- Symptoms include fever, vomiting, and explosive, watery diarrhea; however, rotavirus infection can also be symptom free.

-- Consequences of infection in young children may include severe dehydration.
+- Consequences of infection may include severe dehydration.

-- Rotavirus vaccine is given to young children in a series of 2 or 3 doses; no vaccine is available for adults or older children who travel.
+- Rotavirus vaccine is given to children 8 months and younger in a series of 2 or 3 doses; no vaccine is available for adults or older children who travel.

 - Vaccine side effects include mild diarrhea, vomiting, coughing, and irritability.